 Where: City Focus, intersection of Tutanekai & Hinemoa Sts

-The Arts Village Market is purely an arts and craft market.
-It features crafters and artists selling unique NZ handmade products with no parallel importers allowed.
+The Sulphur City Arts 'n' Crafts Market features crafters and artists selling unique NZ handmade products with no parallel importers allowed.

-The venue for this market is our local Arts Village that used to be called RAVE (in case that's the name you know it by).
-Locals get to try their hand at pottery, photography, writing and other crafty hobbies here.
+The venue for this market is our local Arts Village.
+It's a place locals get to try their hand at pottery, photography, writing and other crafty hobbies.

 The Village Craft Shop has lots of cool things for sale and a gallery with exhibitions.
 These are both open on market days alongside a kitchen where refreshments are made available.